Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Setting the stage

 \section{Setting the stage}

 A schematic of our QRNG is shown in Fig.~\ref{fig:exp}.
 An arbitrary quadrature of the vacuum state is measured using a balanced homodyne detector comprising a bright reference beam, a symmetric beam splitter and two photodiodes~\cite{Shapiro1985}.
-The measurement outcomes ideally are random with a Gaussian distribution associated only with the Gaussian Wigner function of the vacuum quantum state~\cite{Weedbrook2012}.
-The actual measured Gaussian distribution, however, contains two additional independent Gaussian noise sources; excess optical noise and electronic noise, thereby contributing two side-channels.
+The measurement outcomes ideally are random with a Gaussian distribution associated with the Gaussian Wigner function of the vacuum quantum state~\cite{Weedbrook2012}.
+The measured distribution, however, contains two additional independent Gaussian noise sources; excess optical noise and electronic noise, thereby contributing two side channels.
 These must be accounted for in estimating the min-entropy of the source.

 The amount of quantum randomness that can be extracted from the homodyne measurement of vacuum fluctuations is given by the leftover hash lemma~\cite{Renner2005,Tomamichel2011}